iVishalr/cDNN/documentation/DOCUMENTATION.md

 #### 9. Early Stopping

 There is an option to run your model infinitely.
 Setting `.epochs=-1` runs the model forever.
-To stop training, press `CTRL + C`. cDNN will ask you if you want to save the model or not.
-Please follow the menu options to save the model and to give it a name.
+To stop training, press `CTRL + C`. cDNN will save your model by default.
+Please delete it if you don't want to save it.

 #### 10. Additional Notes